 If you’re like me and love a clean house but have slob tendencies, keeping the house clean will always be a work a progress.
-These are five things that have helped me have a clean(er) house.
-I’d love to hear what works for you!
-Please add your suggestions in the comments!
+These are five things that have helped me have a clean(er) more organized house.
+What are some things that have worked for you?
+I’d love to see your tips in the comments!

 Check Out These Other Posts You May Like: